hfzdin/DistanceCalculatorTest/Readme.txt

 4. Write code to accept the three input and the output

--create a controller for the API
+-create a controller for the API GET
 -the url needs to accept 5 inputs
 -test the url validity
 -create error message for exception
+-test for logic

+-create a controller for POST method
+-test for logic

 5. Test the code using Rest

-7.